 An entering transfer student may only qualify to participate in his/her first semester of enrollment at DC if the student-athlete would have been deemed both academically and athletically eligible at the student's previous institution regardless of athletic participation.
 If he/she is deemed not eligible, a year of residence must be completed before certification.
-(NCAA 14.5).
-Eligibility is determined through use of a required transfer tracer report DC will send to all qualifying previous institution(s) of previous enrollment.
+(NAIA Article V - Section G - Item 6).
+Eligibility is determined through use of a required transfer tracer report DC will send to all qualifying previous institution(s) of previous enrollment as well as the NAIA Eligibility Center.
 If the student's most recent tracer report reveals the student is not athletically and academically eligible at his/her previous institution, the student will sit out of all competition for one calendar year.
-A student under disciplinary suspension MUST complete one calendar year of residency at DC before participating in NCAA Division III athletics.
+A student under disciplinary suspension MUST complete one calendar year of residency at DC before participating in NAIA athletics.